szstuff/portfolio3/README.md

 ##Features/changes
 - Apply colors using JSON config-file
 - Restructure JSON files/parsing to be more flexible with custom titles and bullet points (instead of "Technologies")
-- In DetailCard Component, move buttons inside to overview so they display next to the description
+- [maybe] In DetailCard Component, move buttons inside to overview so they display next to the description
+- Add highlighted projects on landing page (by e.g. defining "highlightedProjects: [1, 3, 5]" in JSON file)

 ##Bugs
 - [Intermittent] Some images are stretched in Safari (e.g. the images of the lock mechanism)